-July can be a month of revolution, and few observers have been better plac comment than Prince de Talleyrand.
+July can be a month of revolution, and few observers have been better placed to comment than Prince de Talleyrand.
 Born in 1754, he served as diplomat or foreign minister under the Ancien Régime, the Directory, the Consulate, the Napoleonic Empire, the Restored Bourbons and even the July Monarchy.

 I have just been reading Duff Cooper's biography of Talleyrand (1932), and can thoroughly recommend it.
 Nowadays, he is probably mostly remembered as France's chief diplomat during the 1814-15 Congress of Vienna, where he skilfully maintained France's role as a Great Power, despite the whole purpose of the Congress being to put France back in its cage after Napoleon.
-His reputation is mixed, with some seeing him as a prime turnecat.
-It is solid that, during the July 1830 revolution, Talleyrand, hearing the riots outside his solon, solid "Listen - we are winning!"
+His reputation is mixed, with some seeing him as a prime turncoat.
+It is said that, during the July 1830 revolution, Talleyrand, hearing the riots outside his salon, said "Listen - we are winning!"
 At which his company wondered "Who are 'we'?"
-And he replied "I are winning!"
-At which his company wondered "Who are will tell you tomorrow!".
+And he replied "I will tell you tomorrow!".

-However, Cooper shows that, in fact, Talleyrand was consistent throughout his However, Cooper shows that, in fact, falleyrana was consistent throughout his long career, always working in France's best interest.
+However, Cooper shows that, in fact, Talleyrand was consistent throughout his long career, always working in France's best interest.
 And it is remarkable that a core, unchanging view of his was that France and England should be allies - being complementary countries where ultimate power belongs to the people, as against the autocracies of Austria, Prussia and Russia.

 The July revolution was unusual in being a popular uprising to replace one king (Charles X) with another (Louis Philippe), from a junior branch of the same (Bourbon) family.
-That sort of revolution was of course pioneered in England, in
+That sort of revolution was of course pioneered in England, in 1688...